studentischen Hotline im Oktober:

 The master's degree program business information systems is part of a consecutive offer with a national alignment and based on the Bachelor's degree program of business information systems in content and structure.

 The degree program is characterised by specialization of advanced subject areas from the bachelor's degree program and also shows a strong research orientation.
-The target of the master's degree program is to give the graduates the current information-technical and business-administration concepts and solution approaches as well as the necessary knowledge of IT tools and their use in organizations.
+The target of the master's degree program is to give the graduates the current computer science and business administration concepts and solution approaches as well as the necessary knowledge of IT tools and their use in organizations.

-1) Bachelor's degree in the degree program business information systems or a related or equivalent degree program
+1) Bachelor's degree in the degree program business information systems or a related or equivalent degree program.
+The Bachelor's degree must be at least completed with 3.0 in the German grading system.

-2) Bachelor's degree in the degree program business administration with relevant specialization in business information systems or computer science
+2) Bachelor's degree in the degree program business administration with relevant specialization in business information systems or computer science.
+The Bachelor's degree must be at least completed with 3.0 in the German grading system.

 3) Bachelor's degree in the degree program computer science with relevant specialization in business administration.
-The Bachelor's degree must be at least completed with the predicate "satisfactory".
+The Bachelor's degree must be at least completed with 3.0 in the German grading system.

 4) Alternatively, a qualification equivalent to the Bachelor's degree can serve as the requirement for approval.
 The equivalence shall be determined by the study and examination board.
 The examination board can specify in this case which other requirements must be met in order to be admitted to the master's degree program.